BirchKwok/lynsedb/docs/tutorials/connect_and_deploy.md

 collection = db.require_collection("items", dim=768)
 ```

-Local mode is supported on Linux and macOS.
-Native Windows environments are not
+Local mode is supported on Linux, macOS, and Windows.
+On Windows the Rust core
-supported; use WSL 2 (Windows Subsystem for Linux) for local mode on Windows, or
+is built natively with MSVC; you can also run the HTTP server with Docker if you
-run the HTTP server with Docker.
+prefer a containerized deployment.

 Use local mode for: